MackeyJackson/The_Unsecure_PWA/README.md

 ## Solution

-My personal solution has been implemented in the files of this fork
+My personal solution has been implemented in the files of this fork along with a comprehensive security report outlining the work done and requirments of the "Client"